torchnyu/blog/_posts/2021-03-19-the-value-of-niches.md

 college.
 I stumbled upon [Crafting Interpreters](https://craftinginterpreters.com/), started coding along and got hooked.
-Since then I've attended [workshops on programming languages](https://school.racket-lang.org/), tried to work on the Ruby interpreter, (slowly) built my own compiler and finally got a job working on a compiler.
+Since then I've attended [workshops on programming languages](https://school.racket-lang.org/), tried (and kinda failed) to work on the Ruby interpreter, (slowly) built my own compiler and finally got a job working on a compiler.
 In short, I found a niche.

 My niche has helped me a lot.
 I've gotten good at an area, moreso than your average undergrad.
 I've managed to connect with people in my